BIDData/datascience/lab3/refine-and-eda.md

     _  = pd.scatter_matrix(data[['Cost','Killed','Affected','Duration']], figsize=(12,12))

 Here, we're plotting the relationships between Cost, Killed, Affected, and Duration across the whole dataset.
+The diagonal of the matrix shows a histogram for each of these columns.
 Do you notice any patterns?

 #### DIY